Tax benefits of an IRA

 The prior-year IRA contribution rule applies to both traditional IRAs and Roth IRAs.
 Depending on your income, you can contribute to either or both types of accounts.
 However, you can only save up to a certain amount.

-The contribution limits Opens in new window for both IRAs combined: $6,000 for 2020 (or $7,000 with extra "catch-up" contributions if you were 50 or older by Dec.
-31, 2020).
-So, if you're 40 and want to contribute to a traditional IRA as well as a Roth IRA, you can put $3,000 into each account for 2020, reaching the total combined limit of $6,000.
+The contribution limits Opens in new window for both IRAs combined: $6,000 for 2021 (or $7,000 with extra “catch-up” contributions if you were 50 or older by Dec.
+31, 2021).
+So, if you’re 40 and want to contribute to a traditional IRA as well as a Roth IRA, you can put $3,000 into each account for 2021, reaching the total combined limit of $6,000.
 Keep in mind that you can use any combination that adds up to the maximum amount of $6,000.
+IRA contributions are separate from any 401(k) contributions you make through an employer-sponsored plan.

 There’s no easy answer when deciding whether to contribute to a traditional IRA or a Roth IRA.
 If you’re early in your career and expect be in a higher tax bracket in retirement than you are today, a Roth IRA might give you the best tax benefits.
 But if you’re already in your peak earning years, and you believe you'll be in a lower tax bracket in retirement, you might want to put your money into a traditional IRA and maximize your tax savings now.